Common Mistakes in Past Continuous and How to Avoid Them

 Understanding the Past Continuous Tense

 The past continuous tense describes actions that were in progress at a specific time in the past.
-It is commonly used to show background actions, parallel activities, or actions interrupted by another event.
+Use it to show background actions, parallel activities, or actions interrupted by another event.
+It doesn’t describe completed actions.
+That’s the most important rule, and it’s the one most learners get wrong first.

 Form and Structure